Whatever you are selling, the fact is, you need to advertise it.

 The cool thing about this communication is that it not only addresses your customer’s needs but it also reduces other people’s misconceptions about your product.

-3. Product Advertising Types
+3. Types of Product Advertising

 There are four main categories of product advertising types: television & radio, print, out-of-home, and online.